rupeshghimire7/Book_Recommender_System/README.md

 **Collaborative Filtering Recommender:**

-Users can **search** for a book and by using regex patterns, the recommender finds best match.
+Users can **search** for a book and by using regex patterns, the recommender finds the best match.
 The system identifies the best match for the user's query.
 Recommends 5 similar books based on cosine similarity.